inkfarer/ipl-overlay-controls/README.md

 - **Working directory**: [nodecg]\bundles\ipl-overlay-controls
 - **JavaScript file**: [nodecg]\index.js

-To create a debuggable development build, run `npm run watch` or `webpack` in the project root.
+To create a debuggable development build, run `npm run watch` or `npm run devbuild` in the project root.

 ## Repositories that depend on ipl-overlay-controls